ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/Files/Text/Locales.md

 Mod folder\Locales\English.csv

-In English.csv add text like so:
+In English.csv add text like so (you only really need: ID,Text) ID,Text,Translation,Old Translation,Gender
-ID,Text
 11111111110001001,Some text
 11111111110001002,and More text.
 11111111110001003,"and some ""quoted"" text"